tqwhite/inventoryScanner/README.md

 2) Scroll on it using the up/down arrow keys until you see Settings and USER Options.
 Press Enter.

 3) Follow package directions to get access to your wifi network using Network and Wifi Setup.
+(Note: this device only works on 2.4gh wifi networks.)

 4) Then choose Host Servers and VT Setup then Host Server List then Host 1.